acherrera/anthony-herrera/content/Programming/AWS CLI Install.md

 ---
-Title: Ubuntu AWS CLI Install
+title: Ubuntu AWS CLI Install
-Date: 2023-11-10 15:10
+date: 2023-11-10 15:10
 Slug: aws_cli_install
-Summary: How to install AWS CLI on Ubuntu
+summary: How to install AWS CLI on Ubuntu
 tags: programming, aws, ubuntu
 ---
 This is a little piece of code that can be hard to find sometimes - how to install AWS CLI via the Ubuntu terminal: